 - 6.2.
-Development of existing sites designated for employment use should aim to promote and support a successful local economy. - 6.3.
-Development shall allow for economic growth and employment in accordance with the Council's "keep, seed and grow" strategy (as set out in the Council's Economic Growth Strategy 2016-2020), providing sites for business, commercial and employment use. - 6.4.
-Development proposals for change of use to any residential use in designated or nondesignated business areas shall be resisted in accordance with LBWF DM19. - 6.5.
-In order to maintain or increase levels of employment within BEA13 no more than 50% of the built area should be in B8 use. - 6.6.
-Development proposals affecting existing employment buildings shall be supported, provided: - a. there would be no adverse impacts on the amenity of surrounding occupiers: - b. the improvements enhance the safety and security of users of the employment area and neighbouring users. - 6.7.
-Development proposals that result in the likely long-term reduction in onsite employment should usually be refused.
+Development on site BEA13 and the Penny Business Estate (the small triangle of offices at 13a Newbury Road) should aim to promote and support a successful local economy. - 6.3.
+Development proposals affecting existing employment buildings will be supported, provided: - a. there will be no adverse impacts on the amenity of surrounding occupiers: - b. the improvements enhance the safety and security of users of the employment area and neighbouring users. - 6.4.
+Development proposals that result in a reduction in employment will generally be resisted.

-- 6.9.
-Development of existing sites designated for business use should aim to promote and support a successful local economy (Objective 3). - 6.10.
+- 6.6.
+Development of existing sites designated for business use should aim to promote and support a successful local economy (Objective 3). - 6.7.
 This Plan expresses concern that commercial sites in the Area are being replaced with residential developments, causing damage to the local economy, reducing employment opportunities and restricting economic growth.
-The provision of new jobs in the Area is important to the local community, the local service sector and existing businesses; it is important that the Area retains and expands its commercial vitality. - 6.11.
-The industrial estate between Highams Green and Ropers Field is the only site in the Area designated as a Borough Employment Area (BEA13) in the WFCS (as shown in Fig 3.
-Below). - 6.12.
+The provision of new jobs in the Area is important to the local community, the local service sector and existing businesses; it is important that the Area retains and expands its commercial vitality. - 6.8.
+The industrial estate between Highams Green and Ropers Field is the only site in the Area designated as a Borough Employment Area (BEA13) in the WFCS (as shown in Fig 3. below). - 6.9.
 A large proportion of the BEA13 light industrial area is now occupied by storage facilities (B8 use) and the Plan aims to encourage future development at this site to be for business uses with higher employment densities.
 This site should satisfy a range of needs, including: small workshops, serviced offices and studio space.
-Light industrial uses are also considered appropriate for this site.

-Due to the built up nature of the surrounding area and its narrow, congested roads, heavy industrial uses are not considered appropriate.

-- 6.13.
-The Penny Business Estate (the small triangle of offices at 13a Newbury Road) is considered to be a business site and is also subject to the provisions of Policy BED1 above. - 6.14.
+Light industrial uses are also considered appropriate for this site. - Due to the built up nature of the surrounding area and its narrow, congested roads, heavy industrial uses are not considered appropriate. - 6.10.
+The Penny Business Estate (the small triangle of offices at 13a Newbury Road) is considered to be a business site and is also subject to the provisions of Policy BED1 above. - 6.11.
 There is limited availability for new business sites due to the desire to retain the Area's green spaces and pressure for housing, so development on these sites should solely be for business use.